What is Project Management?

 What is a Project

 The Project Management Institutes (PMI) PMBOK defines a project is “a temporary endeavor undertaken to create a unique product, service or result.”
 This definition emphasizes the temporary and unique nature of a project, with a predetermined start and end date, as well as its focus on creating a specific outcome.
-The PMI also notes that a project is typically different from ongoing operations or business as usual and that it requires the coordination of various resources and activities in order to achieve its objectives.
+The PMBOK also notes that a project is typically different from ongoing operations or business as usual, and that it requires the coordination of various resources and activities in order to achieve its objectives.

 Defining the Project